aashley/php-chef/README.md

 *This is a generic library and has additional support for the Laravel framework.*

+This is forked from https://github.com/aashley/php-chef I have some different requirements and will be maintaining it independantly

 Installation
 ------------

-Add `jenssegers/chef` as a requirement to composer.json:
+Add `aashley/chef` as a requirement to composer.json:

     {
         "require": {
-            "jenssegers/chef": "dev-master"
+            "aashley/chef": "dev-master"
         }
     }